Meet the man who led Alabama through the April 2011 tornado disaster

 “I didn’t understand the morning convection and how significant that would be,” recalled Spann.
 “We didn’t have people prepared for that.
 We had five people die that morning from the combination of tornadoes and straight-line winds.
 It was like somebody punched us in the gut.”

-The morning storms knocked out power to a half million people and crippled the capabilities of ABC 33/40.
+The morning storms knocked out power to a half-million people and crippled the capabilities of ABC 33/40.
 Multiple National Weather Service warning transmission towers were downed or damaged.
 And it was just the start of a long day ahead.

 As the storms passed and the sky cleared, Spann’s tone became increasingly serious as he wrapped up the morning show.